ogen-go/example/README.md

 # example

-Example for server and client with graceful shutdown and open telemetry exporters for prometheus and jaeger.
+Example for generated server and client, instrumented with OpenTelemetry.

 * Force `go.mod` to have ogen in [tools.go](./tools.go)
 * Generate code by [gen.go](./gen.go)